agtonybarletta/mouse-daemon/README.md

 ### Output

 ![Toutput](messigray.jpg)
-This image shows the most used portion of the screen.
+This image shows the most used portions of the screen.
 The data have been collected by the deamon running on a Debian 9 linux distribution for 3 months.
+Notice the 3 most clicked areas
+- top left corner, in witch the applicaiton menu (start button) is located
+- the left icon of the menu, where the menu categories are
+- the browser tabs along the top.

 ## Built With